 4. Transfer Animals:

 When kennel space is available, we are proud to be able to admit pets from other shelters.
-We work collaboratively with our hard-working friends and partners in Maine and with our colleagues in other states, including NH, MA, IN, NC, CA and GA.
+We work collaboratively with our hard-working friends and partners in Maine and with our colleagues in other states, including NH, MA, IN, NC, CA, GA, NY, FL, MS, TX, NV, AL, and PR.